Encode Multiple Aztec Barcode Symbols

 The first letter indicates which symbol in the series was scanned, the second indicates the total number of symbols in the series.
 Therefore, if there were three symbols in the series then the indicators would read “AC” for the first, “BC” for the second, and “CC” for the third.
 For six symbols, they would be “AF”, “BF”, “CF” etc.

-In the example above, the first barcode will yield this data “ABIDAutomation”, the second will yield this data, “BB.com, Inc.”
+In the example above, the first barcode will yield the data “ABIDAutomation”, the second will yield the data, “BB.com, Inc.”